 - Use the new podcast website template to create a website that looks great and is easy to navigate.

-- Display custom episode images on your podcast website so your listeners can see what each episode is about before they listen.
+- Display custom episode images on your podcast website so listeners can see what each episode is about before listening.

 If you take podcast analytics seriously, start your 14-day free trial of Transistor (and get two months free when paid annually).